SageJames/Web3-Hub/Websites/README.md

 # Websites

 ## About
-These are websites that can provide you with futher material and tools to imporve youreself.
+These are websites that can provide you with futher material and tools to improve youreself.

 ## Links
 - [The Sway Programming Language](https://fuellabs.github.io/sway/latest/)